cbsd/cbsd.io/docs/cbsd/docs/what-you-need-to-know-about.md

    * [hastd](https://www.freebsd.org/cgi/man.cgi?query=hastd&sektion=8)
    * [bhyve](https://www.freebsd.org/doc/handbook/virtualization-host-bhyve.html)

-While many of these subsystems are not directly related to jails, CBSD uses these components to provide system administrators a more advanced, integrated system in which to implement solutions for issues faced in today's envirnonment.
+While many of these subsystems are not directly related to jails, CBSD uses these components to provide system administrators a more advanced, integrated system in which to implement solutions for modern issues encountered in today's systems.
 This page will provide information to help system administrators familiarize themselves with CBSD.
-While this page is not intended to be a comprehensive, all encompassing how-to, it will provide details about where files are stored, and how to use CBSD to manage and interact with the virtual environment.
+While this page is not intended to be a comprehensive all encompassing how-to, it will provide details about where files are stored and how to use CBSD to manage and interact with the virtual environment.

 The information provided here assumes a basic understanding of jails, how they are used, and how they are managed in FreeBSD.
 The official documentation about jails is a highly recommended starting point, and can be found in Chapter 14 of the FreeBSD Handbook: [Jails](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/jails.html).
 The [jail(8)](https://www.freebsd.org/cgi/man.cgi?query=jail&sektion=8) manpage is also a great resource.

-Before getting started, be aware of the following terminology, and how it will be used;
+Before getting started, be aware of the following terminology, and how it will be used:

    + **Node**: A physical server that hosts the virtual environment.
    + **Jail**: An isolated environment, complete with its own set of software and services.
 A jail is able to run any software that is available to the OS installed in the jail (cli or graphical).